Gupta-Aryaman/blogger/README.md

   ```
   pip install -r requirements.txt
   ```
-5) to run the program write this command in terminal -
+5) To run the program write this command in terminal -
   ```
   python app.py
   ```